29 DIY Toothache Remedies to Try at Home

-DIY Toothache Relief at Home
+DIY Toothache Remedies

 In most cases, you can use homemade remedies to relieve your pain at home.
 Here are 29 natural ways to soothe a toothache.